 - Senseless Sacrifice: In a sense.
 Turns out Deliora was revived by Tartarus after the events of Galuna Island, where he finally died.
 However, that's still 10 years in which the world had been free of Deliora's evil.
 Subverted in that Silver was lying about being Deliora.
 Ur really did kill him and 10 years later, he's still dead.

 - An Ice Person: The strongest of these seen in the series until Silver was introduced.

 - Inelegant Blubbering: In the manga, her reaction to being falsely told that Ultear, who was only an infant at the time, had died is the only instance of a female's crying being accompanied by mucus in the series.
 Played for Drama, of course.

 - Changed in the anime to where she instead flat out cries and demands to see Ultear's body.
 Still heart wrenching though.

-- Informed Ability: Though she is stated to be the strongest wizard in the country, apart from Iced Shell, which both Gray and Lyon can use, she isn't shown doing much fighting-wise.
+- Informed Ability: Though she is stated to be the strongest mage in the country, apart from Iced Shell, which both Gray and Lyon can use, she isn't shown doing much fighting-wise.

 - It's worth noting that Ur was quite humble about her power and never seemed to show any advance levels in it while on-screen.

 - Judging from what Gray, Lyon, and Ultear have shown us, it's probably true that she is quite powerful.
 To elaborate: Ultear inherited her magic and was strong enough to nearly beat Gray, Gray who followed her teachings, is one of Fairy Tail's strongest mages and keeps on getting strong, and Lyon who also was taught by her, is nothing short of a prodigy who overpowered Gray when ever they fought.
 It's safe to say she's way stronger than we've given her credit for.